dy/piezo/docs/r&d.md

       ~ either we introduce pipe operator `input |> curve(param)`
         + less code (no need to define pipe fns), + less need in arrow functions, + less overloaded operators

-## [x] Do we need arrow functions? → Make them macro/operator-helpers, not constructs
+## [x] Do we need arrow functions? → Lets wait for use-case for now, but worst case make them macro/operator-helpers

   ?
 Are they unnecessary?